jedisct1/libsodium-doc/advanced/scalar_multiplication.md

-# Diffie-Hellman function
+# X25519

-Sodium provides X25519, a state-of-the-art Diffie-Hellman function suitable for a wide variety of applications.
+Sodium provides the X25519 function, that can be used as a low-level building block to build key exchange mechanisms.

+On current libsodium versions, you generally want to use the `crypto_kx` API instead.

 ## Usage